7 Tables

 • Table Row

-Right-click a cell, choose Insert and then one of the options:
+2. Choose Insert and then select one of the options:

 • Table Columns to the Left